Archive for August, 2007

 Monday, August 27th, 2007

-Mountains of houses as far as the eye can see – Irving, Texas.
-There’s a hill in Irving that looks down onto the metroplex where you can see miles of grey-black rooftops.
-With power poles and signs in the way, photos are not quite capturing what I wanted, and the way it really looks, but here’s an attempt…this one is cropped.
+Mountains of houses as far as the eye can see in Irving, Texas.
+There’s a hill in Irving that looks down onto numerous cities in the DFW metroplex, where you can see miles of grey-black rooftops.

 Moonlight at Sunset